 Chalk is deceptive: these occurrences are on superficial deposits of an acid character.
 The reason for decline is unclear.
 Omalotheca sylvatica is a short-lived perennial requiring open ground for establishment.
-Accordingly its woodland appearances are most likely to be along rides where there is disturbance and open marginal ground, and in areas recently cleared of trees or coppiced.
+Accordingly its woodland appearances are most likely to be along rides where there is disturbance and open marginal ground (the surfacing of rides will be counterproductive), and in areas recently cleared of trees or coppiced.
 A reduction in coppicing or a lengthening of coppicing intervals is likely to affect occurrence, so that it is possible for the species to appear to come and go as a function of habitat suitability.
-It is possible that this has had some impact on Kent records, as historically the county has had significant amounts of coppice - 44,000 acres in 1991 according to Roberts $(1999)^3$, who points out the volume of potential output in the 1990s well exceeded demand, which does not encourage coppice maintenance (although an increasing interest since then in wood as fuel may provide some counter to this).
+It is possible that this has had some impact on Kent records, as historically the county has had significant amounts of coppice - 44,000 acres in 1991 according to Roberts (1999)3, who points out the volume of potential output in the 1990s well exceeded demand, which does not encourage coppice maintenance (although an increasing interest since then in wood as fuel may provide some counter to this).
 However, since a decline has taken place nationally, including areas where coppicing has not been as significant as in Kent and other parts of south east England, it is likely that other factors are operating as well as any decrease in coppicing.

+Omalotheca sylvatica tetrad records (to 2021) from BSBI database Historic tetrad records from the BSI database show where apparent losses have taken place, with the pale pink squares (1970-86) nearly all reflecting 1970-81 survey records not seen since.
+It seems particular issue for West Kent.
 Records from 2010 onwards reinforce the relationship between this species and wood clearance.
 It was seen in 2010 at Covert Wood (TR1847 and TR1848) along many of the rides where a wide band along the edges been cleared and disturbed, and in 2011 at Witchling Wood (TQ9155), where a ride had recently been cleared and associated species of acid ground were also present, such as Agrostis capillaris (Common Bent) and Galium saxatile (Heath Bedstraw).
 Heath Cudweed was also found in a recently cleared area of Atchester Wood (TR1648) in 2010; in recently cut chestnut coppice in King's Wood (TR0249) in 2013; and on a sandy track at Gorsley Wood (TR1751 and TR1752) in 2013 where chestnut had been coppiced two winters before, so opening up light levels.
 King's Wood.
-Photo by Sue Buckingham, 10 November 2013

-Omalotheca sylvatica is readily distinguished from other cudweeds by its generally tall (up to 60cm) erect unbranched flowering spike, with stem leaves diminishing in size up the stem.
+Photo by Sue Buckingham, 10 November 2013 Omalotheca sylvatica is readily distinguished from other cudweeds by its generally tall (up to 60cm) erect unbranched flowering spike, with stem leaves diminishing in size up the stem.
 It is recordable in winter months by virtue of its distinctive dried fruiting spikes (illustrated above).
 In view of the number of records for this species in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
-This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent

-Omalotheca sylvatica (Heath Cudweed) 2010-19

-Omalotheca sylvatica (Heath Cudweed) 1991-2005 (related to soils over chalk (green)and Folkestone Formation sands (brown))

-Field Club).
-The records made from 2010 onwards (28 tetrads, representing 36 monads) show distinct clustering in some areas, which would not be so apparent in recording at tetrad level, and they have exceeded the level of Philp (2010) (24 tetrads).
+This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
+The records made from 2010 onwards (30 tetrads, representing 39 monads) show distinct clustering in some areas, which would not be so apparent in recording at tetrad level, and they have exceeded the level of Philp (2010) (24 tetrads).
 However, they are still only just over half the number recorded in 1971-80, so there has been a substantial decline which may have levelled off.
+Omalotheca sylvatica (Heath Cudweed) 2010-20 Omalotheca sylvatica (Heath Cudweed) 1991-2005 (related to soils over chalk (green)and Folkestone Formation sands (brown))